Cloud Security

 Under 50 accounts, no SecOps engineer Wiz or Orca Fastest time-to-value

-The "X% of Fortune 500" claims tell you the vendor's sales team is good, not that the tool fits your environment.
-Fortune 500 organisations are large enough to have multiple CSPM tools deployed across business units; the penetration number is not the endorsement it appears to be.
+The X per cent of Fortune 500 claims tell you the vendor's sales team is good.
+They do not tell you the tool fits your environment.
+Fortune 500 organisations are large enough to have multiple CSPM tools deployed across business units.
+The penetration number is not the endorsement it appears to be.

 The analyst-quadrant placement tells you about marketing budget.
 The 2026 Gartner CNAPP leaders quadrant contains Wiz, Prisma Cloud, CrowdStrike, and Microsoft.
 Their relative positioning has more to do with quarterly briefings than with which tool fits your environment.